Discrimination and equality.

 You can download the Equality Tribunal's Guide to Procedures in Equal Status Cases here ;

 What should I do if I feel I have a claim?

 It can be daunting to face making a claim under the Employment Equality Acts or the Equal Status Acts.
 How do I know I have included everything ?
 Have I claimed under the correct legislation ?
 Should I accept an offer to settle the claim?
 How much is my claim worth ?
 These are just some of the questions you will have to deal with at a time when you are stressed as a result of the discrimination.

 Do not delay.
 You must make a claim within six months.
 It takes time to prepare your claim so start now.

 You should consider seeking the help of experienced experts in employment law.
 We are here to help and it costs nothing to talk to us about your case in a FREE first consultation.

-Contact one of our experienced experts by using the confidential contact us button and avail of our FREE time limited consultation service
+Contact one of our experienced experts by using the orange Yes!
+Tell Me More button below and avail of our FREE time limited consultation service

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.